-You can also use NSAIDs for pain relief.
+You can also use NSAIDs for foot pain relief.

-With either condition, if it gets worse or does not improve with time and treatment, talk with your doctor.
+With either condition, if it gets worse or doesn’t improve with time and treatment, talk with your doctor.
 You should never try to “push through” an injury as that can lead to more damage and a longer recovery period.

 Learn more about Orthopedic and Sports Medicine Services at Baptist Health.